getwtxt/registry/README.md

 ### twtxt Registry Library for Go

 `getwtxt/registry` helps you implement twtxt registries in Go.
-It uses no third-party dependencies whatsoever, only the standard library.
+It uses no third-party dependencies whatsoever, only the standard library, and has no global state.
+Specifying your own `http.Client` for requests is encouraged, with a sensible default available by passing `nil` to the constructor.

 ## Using the Library